 The recommended starting dose for schizophrenia in adults and adolescents is 40mg/day, with a maximum dose of 160mg/day in adults and 80mg/day in adolescents.

 For bipolar depression, the recommended starting dose in adults and pediatric patients is 20mg/day, with a maximum treatment of 120mg/day in adults and 80mg/day in pediatric patients.

 In the case of moderate renal and hepatic impairment, the recommended starting dose is 20mg/day with a maximum dose of 80mg/day.
 In severe hepatic impairment, the recommended maximum dose is 40mg/day.

 In patients with schizophrenia, the most common adverse effects experienced were nausea, akathisia, somnolence, sedation, and Parkinsonism.
-Long term use of lurasidone is associated with modest weight gain when compared with other atypical antipsychotics such as quetiapine and risperidone.
-Several short term clinical trials observed significant increases in prolactin levels.
+Long-term use of lurasidone is associated with modest weight gain compared with other atypical antipsychotics such as quetiapine and risperidone.
+Several short-term clinical trials observed significant increases in prolactin levels.

-Lurasidone, when used in pregnant patients, may case extrapyramidal or withdrawal symptoms in neonates when exposed in the third trimester.
+Lurasidone, when used in pregnant patients, may cause extrapyramidal or withdrawal symptoms in neonates when exposed in the third trimester.

-Lurasidone metabolism is primarily via cytochrome P450 enzyme, CYP3A4.
-When used concomitantly with moderate CYP3A4 inhibitors, it is recommended to decrease the lurasidone dose to half of the original level with a starting dose of 20 mg and a maximum dose of 80 mg/day.
-Similarly, when combined with moderate CYP3A4 inducers, lurasidone dose may be increased appropriately.
+Lurasidone metabolism is primarily via the cytochrome P450 enzyme, CYP3A4.
+Therefore, when used concomitantly with moderate CYP3A4 inhibitors, it is recommended to decrease the lurasidone dose to half of the original level with a starting dose of 20 mg and a maximum dose of 80 mg/day.
+Similarly, when combined with moderate CYP3A4 inducers, the lurasidone dose may be increased appropriately.